 One type of writing my students need to work towards mastering is opinion writing.
 Once we read Leprechaun on the Loose, a huge question at the end of the book is whether the main character should keep the leprechaun to show his class or let the leprechaun go and save the party.
 This creates a great opportunity to pose an opinion writing.

 When we read a book we love like Leprechaun on the Loose, we try to use ideas and themes from the book to tie into reviewing skills for mastery.
-Check out this fun St. Patrick’s themed numbers to 20 self-checking puzzles.
+Check out these fun St. Patrick’s themed numbers to 20 self-checking puzzles.

 We started this by using literature to guide so many of our standards and content.
 Now we can use this book to also create leprechaun traps, like in the book.
 You can check out more about this here.